Pregnancy is a glowing phase for many couples alike. This is the time that couples bond and come closer to each other.

 3. Give space

-Arguments and fights will not help, rather such conflicts will only add to the relationship stress during pregnancy.
-Just enjoy the time that you spend together BUT also spend some time apart and give the other space.
+Arguments and fights will not help; rather such conflicts will only add to the relationship stress during pregnancy.
+Enjoy the time you spend together but also spend some time apart and give the other space.

 This is how you can easily deal with relationship issues during pregnancy.